ubermag/ubermagtable/README.md

 `ubermagtable` is a Python package that provides:

-- Conversion of scalar data files (OOMMF `.odt` and mumax3 `.txt`) to `pandas.DataFrames`,
+- Reading of scalar data files (OOMMF `.odt` and mumax3 `.txt`),

-- Merging of multiple table data files, and
+- Merging of multiple tables, and

-- Visualisation of table data.
+- Visualisation of scalar table data.

 It is available on Windows, MacOS, and Linux.
 It requires Python 3.6+.